 In this personal longitudinal study, what has been most profound is that not only have I felt happier and more connected to myself and others, but that I am able to ride the waves of the ups and downs of life with more grace and ease.
 My own n=1 experiment showed highly significant results indeed.

 One important part of my personal gratitude experiment was sharing my photographs on social media and on my blog.
 I found as I did this that it enabled me not only to share my creativity and my blessings, but it also resulted in an incredibly supportive, authentic and happy gratitude community.
 As a result of this online community, Capturing Gratitude was born.

 Capturing Gratitude has become a way for me to share my love of gratitude photography, and as a vehicle for others to try their own n=1 gratitude experiment.

 Would like to undertake your own gratitude experiment and see if gratitude will make you happier?

 Join us taking and sharing photographs of what YOU’RE grateful for.

 Pause throughout your day to take photographs of what you’re grateful for and share on Instagram with #capturinggratitude + @capturinggratitude.

-Be part of our global community and download a free gratitude meditation with Dr Lauren Tober recorded live at the Byron Spirit Festival, by leaving your email here.
+Ready to be part of our global community and download a free gratitude meditation with Dr Lauren Tober recorded live at the Byron Spirit Festival?

 Emmons, R.A., and McCullough, M.E.
 (2003).
 Counting Blessings vs Burdens: An Experimental Investigation of Gratitude and Subjective Well-Being in Daily Life.
 Journal of Personality and Social Psychology, 84 (2), 377-389.